smARTOFGIVING Price Tops $0.12 (AOG)

 Buying and Selling smARTOFGIVING

-It is usually not presently possible to purchase alternative cryptocurrencies such as smARTOFGIVING directly using US dollars.
-Investors seeking to trade smARTOFGIVING should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase smARTOFGIVING using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as smARTOFGIVING directly using U.S. dollars.
+Investors seeking to acquire smARTOFGIVING should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase smARTOFGIVING using one of the exchanges listed above.

 Receive News & Updates for smARTOFGIVING Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for smARTOFGIVING and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.